The Jewelry Archaeologist

 Through years of painstaking, costly, and often fruitless detective work, Hugo Kohl rescued an era of early American jewelry manufacturing technology that was on the brink of extinction.
 And he swears that the system in his Harrisonburg, Virginia, shop is the only way to do capitalism.

-By ALISON MAIN
+Written by ALISON MAIN

 On a summer vacation in 1995, in Providence, Rhode Island, Hugo Kohl noticed an intriguing item on a local tourist map.
 A pictorial inset, blown up to highlight a piece of the city’s historical center, read “Providence Jewelry District.”
 Kohl happened to have been working in the jewelry business at the time, as a goldsmith back in Harrisonburg, Virginia.
 With his wife and daughter out shopping on the town, Kohl hopped in his car.
 Once he reached the Jewelry District, he discovered… nothing: just some dilapidated old factories and run-down warehouses.
 Something, he thought, is not adding up.